 Area rule is the concept that a narrowing of the fuselage over the wing reduces aerodynamic drag at transonic speeds.

-The supercritical wing, an airfoil shape that reduces drag at speeds just below Mach 1, enables an aircraft to go slightly faster or see an increase in performance as a result of drag reduction.
-Research flights made at NASA’s Dryden Flight Research Center, Edwards, Calif., with a modified F-8 validated wind-tunnel predictions that aircraft using the supercritical wing experienced increased cruising speed, saw improved fuel efficiency of about 15 percent, and saw better flight range than those featuring conventional wings.
+Crewmembers tip a hot air balloon gondola upright to prepare it for the final stages of launching.
+(NASA photo / Tom Tschida) The supercritical wing, an airfoil shape that reduces drag at speeds just below Mach 1, enables an aircraft to go slightly faster or see an increase in performance as a result of drag reduction.
+Research flights made at NASA's Dryden Flight Research Center, Edwards, Calif., with a modified F-8 validated wind-tunnel predictions that aircraft using the supercritical wing experienced increased cruising speed, saw improved fuel efficiency of about 15 percent, and saw better flight range than those featuring conventional wings.
 As a result, supercritical wings are now common on most modern subsonic military and commercial transports.